archanabattini/MoonbeltEventManagement/README.md

 Git clone or download the project

-Open the solution in Visual studio, Build and Run it, Swagger documentation of API will be displayed
+Open the solution in Visual studio, in appsettings.json file, modify the ConnectionStrings

+Build and Run the solution, Swagger documentation of API will be displayed

 Please make a note of the port displayed